+Scientific Inquiry: KESI 204

+4 hrs.
+(2 hrs. lecture, 2 hrs. lab); 3 crs.; co-req/pre-req: ENG 150

-Scientific Inquiry: KESL 204 (3 credits/2 hours lecture; 2 hours lab; co-req/pre-req: ENG 150) This course will examine areas of current relevance in the sciences using traditional lectures as well as interactive, inquiry-based lab exercises.
+This course will examine areas of current relevance in the sciences using traditional lectures as well as interactive, inquiry-based lab exercises.
 The class formats are meant to foster discussion and encourage active participation.
 While the emphasis will be on subject matter, we will also be concerned with developing communication skills as well as fundamental skills necessary for success in the sciences, including reading and analysis of primary literature, writing about science, communicating scientific concepts, data presentation and analysis, and hypothesis construction and testing.
 The course objectives will be to introduce students to scientific methodologies through experimentation, data collection, analysis and interpretation.